burtonjb/computer-graphics/README.md

 # Learnings
 * Using uint8_t for the base matrix/vector is not great.
 Spent a lot of time debugging issues with that.
 I'm really missing generics now...
-* Not having tests/good tests is now coming back and bugging me - I wanted to refactor the copy_from_image code (I think there's a bug in it), but I don't want to break it and/or write a small test for it now.
+* ~~Not having tests/good tests is now coming back and bugging me - I wanted to refactor the copy_from_image code (I think there's a bug in it), but I don't want to break it and/or write a small test for it now.~~ This is fixed now, and adding the tests was pretty quick and easy.
+They're not exhaustive, but they're good enough when the purpose of the project is more to learn about 2D graphics techniques.
 * As hack as it is, using valgrind to find the stacktrace for where the core dump is coming from is really useful (I should be using `gdb` for this, but its not that important right now).
 * Take breaks.
 Debugging C gets really hard if you're tired.